weijiekoh/zkmm/README.md

 # A Mastermind game with zk-SNARKs

+**NOTE**: this project is several years old and uses highly outdated libraries.
+Furthermore, the circuit code was written as a beginner to circom and may contain mistakes, which if repeated in other projects, may lead to security flaws.
+Please proceed with discretion.

 This is an implementation of the [Mastermind board game](https://en.wikipedia.org/wiki/Mastermind_(board_game)) which uses zk-SNARKs instead of a trusted third party to enforce game rules.